Arnold’s restaurant was a well known Long Branch landmark for many years

 I am working, at my leisure, on a history of Long Branch.
 An early draft of my project can be accessed at a previous post, entitled:

-The enthusiasm of site visitors, in response to the above-noted post, underlines for me that there is, indeed, a lot of interest in the history of Long Branch.
+The enthusiasm of site visitors, in response to the above-noted post, underlines for me that there is interest in the history of Long Branch.

 History of Long Branch